mobby14/Elevate_Labs_CYS_Task_1/README.md

 ## Key Learnings
 ### Open Port
-- Open ports are the doors which allows the local pc to communicate in internet but as it says it is a door.
+- Open ports are the doors which allows the local pc to communicate with internet.
-- Therefore, We need to properly secure the door from the hackers ie. thieves.
+- But it is door without a lock.Therefore, We need to properly secure the door from the hackers ie. thieves.

 ### NMap Syntax
 - Nmap TCP SYN scans provide fast and stealthy detection of open ports.